vortexntnu/vortex-cv/gmm_filter/README.md

 global (self) variables:

     boost_prob: the probability boost a hypothesis gets by getting associated to a measurement.
 This is a tuning parameter.

+    init_prob: the probability a new filter/hypothesis is initialized with.
+This is a tuning parameter

+    termination_criterion: a weight threshold for terminating the entire procedure.
+A hypothesis which has obtained weight above this threshold is considered to have won out, and we lock the gate position in that area.
+This is a tuning parameter.

+    survival_threshold: a weight threshold for which the hypothesis is considered dead.
+A hypothesis which was obtained weight under this thrreshold is terminated.

+    null_gauss: a hypothesis at the origin, published when the null hypothesis is the leading one.

     gmm_weights: list of length N containing the probabilities of hypotheses: gmm_weights = [w_H0, w_H1, ... , w_HN-1]